This woman brought more books by Black authors to her local library | CBC News

 Kokonya Sullivan's three children, Niah 11, Jahawi, 8, and Tulia, 7, have all been able to find books they enjoy.

 Don't Touch My Hair is Niah's favourite book right now.
-The book centres on a girl who is always having strangers touch her hair without permission, and Niah said that' something she related to.
+The book is about a girl who is always having strangers touch her hair without permission, and Niah said that's something she related to.

-Kokonya Sullivan said she is happy to have helped broaden the reach of the library.

-"It feels good to make an impact and to think about people who are using the books," she said.

 For more stories about the experiences of Black Canadians — from anti-Black racism to success stories within the Black community — check out Being Black in Canada, a CBC project Black Canadians can be proud of.
 You can read more stories here.